 Reindexing and caching have different purposes in Commerce.
 Indexes track database information for increased search performance, faster data retrieval for storefronts, and more.
 Caches save loaded data, images, formats, and the like for increased performance loading and accessing the storefront.

 - Typically, you want to reindex when updating data in Commerce.

 - If you have a large store or multiple stores, you may want to set indexers like category and products to scheduled cron jobs due to potential reindex looping.
 You may want to set the reindex on a schedule during non-peak hours.

 - When reindexing, you do not need to also perform a flush cache.

-- For fresh Magento installations, you need to flush the cache and reindex.
+- For fresh Commerce installations, you need to flush the cache and reindex.

 - Flushing caches and reindexing does not flush your computer’s web browser cache.
 We recommend also flushing the browser cache after completing updates to your storefront.